bimdata/javascript-api-client/docs/CollaborationApi.md

 Close a visa of a document

-Close a visa of a document  Required scopes: document:write
+Close a visa of a document  Required scopes: document:read

 ### Example